Are you ready to start Spring cleaning? Get this free spring cleaning checklist to help get you started and ensure you do not overlook anything!

 - Dust all house plants.

-Download free spring cleaning checklist:
+Download free spring cleaning check list:

 I also have a FREE Spring Cleaning Checklist Printable where you can download your own Spring Cleaning Checklist and physically check off after you have done the chore.